seby1621199/Chat-with-JSON/README.md

 ## _CHAT APP with JSON using TCP Protocol_
+The purpose of this application is to send messages to other users.
 ### Features:
 - List of connected users
 - Custom username (default system user)